antonbriganti/exodia-bot/README.md

 ### what did the bot do?
-the bot (now dead/deleted) used to "draw" five cards from Yugi's deck, trying to draw all five Exodia cards at once, immediately winning before the game starts.
+the bot (~~now dead/deleted~~ [it's back baybeeeee](https://www.facebook.com/ExodiaBot0005/)) used to "draw" five cards from Yugi's deck, trying to draw all five Exodia cards at once, immediately winning before the game starts.

 it would draw one hand once every thirty minutes, posting an image of the five cards that are drawn. the hands would always be drawn from a "fresh" deck.